 The same presenter cannot be assigned to more than 3 abstracts - co-authors should then be assigned as presenters.

 All expenses (airfare, hotel....) associated with the submission and presentation of an abstract, are under the responsibility of the presenter.

-All accepted abstracts will be published in the abstract supplement of the European Heart Journal – Volume 39, September 2018.
+All presented abstracts will be published in the abstract supplement of the European Heart Journal – Volume 40, September 2019.

 Accepted abstracts are under embargo until one week before the congress.
-At that time they will be available on the Scientific Programme & Planner through the ESC Website, and also on the ESC 2018 Mobile App.
+At that time they will be available on ESC 365 via the Scientific Programme & Planner and also on the ESC 2019 Mobile App.